schoi1337/dockout/README.md

 - Never run against systems you do not own or control
 - The author assumes no liability for misuse or damage caused by this tool

+## ⚖️ Legal Disclaimer

+Unauthorized use of this tool against systems you do not own or have explicit permission to test may violate local laws and regulations.
+The author assumes no liability for misuse or damage caused by this tool.

 ## 📜 License